Welcome

 The first requirement for complete physical autonomy is the ability for a robot to take care of itself.
 Many of the battery-powered robots on the market today can find and connect to a charging station, and some toys like Sony's Aibo are capable of self-docking to charge their batteries.

-Self-maintenance is based on "proprioception", or sensing one's own internal status.
+Image result for ROBOTSSelf-maintenance is based on "proprioception", or sensing one's own internal status.
 In the battery charging example, the robot can tell proprioceptively that its batteries are low and it then seeks the charger.
 Another common proprioceptive sensor is for heat monitoring.
 Increased proprioception will be required for robots to work autonomously near people and in harsh environments.
 Common proprioceptive sensors include thermal, optical, and haptic sensing, as well as the Hall effect (electric).

 Robot GUI display showing battery voltage and other proprioceptive data in lower right-hand corner.
 The display is for user information only.
 Autonomous robots monitor and respond toproprioceptive sensors without human intervention to keep themselves safe and operating properly.